Parsl/parslguts/elaborating.rst

 * Bash apps, which execute a unix command line, are mostly implemented by wrapping ``remote_side_bash_executor`` (in `parsl/app/bash.py <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/app/bash.py#L13>`_) around the user's Python app code.
 On the remote worker, that wrapper executes the user's Python app code to generate the command line to run, and then executes that as a unix command, turning the resulting unix exit code into an exception if necessary.

-  That means no part of Parsl apart from right at the start, the ``bash_app`` decorator and corresponding ``BashApp`` have any idea what a bash app is.
+  That means no part of Parsl apart from the ``bash_app`` decorator and corresponding ``BashApp`` have any idea what a bash app is.
 The rest of Parsl just sees Python code like any other task.

 * When resource monitoring is turned on, the DFK wraps the users task in a monitoring wrapper at launch, at `parsl/dataflow/dflow.py line 74 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/dataflow/dflow.py#L747>`_.
 This wrapper starts a separate unix process that runs alongside the worker, sending information about resource usage (such as memory and CPU times) back to the monitoring system.